 Selling on Etsy offers creative stay-at-home moms an opportunity to earn income by selling handmade items.
 You'll list products, manage orders, and ship directly to customers.
 One practical note: Etsy sellers who combine handmade listings with a POD integration (via Podbase) remove the inventory and shipping burden from their highest-demand products while keeping their handmade items as the premium tier.

-- Built-in marketplace with millions of buyers
+Pros: Built-in marketplace with millions of buyers; work on projects during downtime.

-- Platform fees reduce profit margins
+Con: Platform fees reduce profit margins.

 10. Selling Digital Printables & Templates